konpyutaika/nifikop/site/docs/1_concepts/1_introduction.md

 sidebar_label: Introduction
 ---

-The Orange NiFi operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of [Apache NiFi](https://nifi.apache.org/) clusters deployed to K8s.
+The Konpyūtāika NiFi operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of [Apache NiFi](https://nifi.apache.org/) clusters deployed to K8s.

 ## Overview